MegDie/occpollution/docs/documentation/preprocess.rst

 Preprocess
 ===========================

-Treatment of data for Occutanie map in 2018
+Treatment of data for Occitanie map in 2018
 -----------------------------------------------

 Once we have our datas stocked in a Pandas dataframe (see Input/Output section), we have to edit and transform some elements.